griffin-jeanette/MarketReport/README.md

 Additionally, a selection of key statistics -- Open, Close, Volume, 52-Week High, Market Cap -- will be included as well when applicable.

-Below is an example of a generated report:
+Below is an example of a selection from a generated report:

 ![Example Report1](StockMarketReport-5.png)
 ![Example Report2](StockMarketReport-6.png)